 – Worn electrical switches.

-– Very old electrically powered appliances where the internal electrical insulation has degraded.
+– Very old electrically powered tools and appliances where the internal electrical insulation has degraded.

-Dual Function circuit breakers and receptacles are available.
-One dual function circuit breaker or receptacle is now capable of providing arc fault protection and ground fault protection.
+Dual Function Circuit Breakers and receptacles are available.
+One dual function circuit breaker or receptacle is capable of providing arc fault protection and ground fault protection.

 Homes with original aluminum wiring that was installed in the 1970’s should have already had steps taken to its wiring to prevent the excessive arcing that the old aluminum is known for.
 See my post on preventative measures for aluminum wiring by clicking here.